-While many drone camera manufacturers moved to cubic shape, Foxeer Legend 3 sees the return of the candybar form factor that Mobius debuted few years ago.
-Don’t be afraid, the old design is paired with UHD 4K video recording which is a must have in 2017.
+While many drone camera manufacturers moved to cubic shape, Foxeer Legend 3 sees the return of the candybar form factor that Mobius debuted a few years ago.
+Don’t be afraid, the old design is paired with UHD 4K video recording which is a must-have in 2017.

-When it comes about racing quad-copters is very hard to find a proper camera (shape, weight, features) that allows to record the journey of your flights.
-Of course, if you have no budget limit, you can go for the GoPro 5 Session but with limited budget you need to prospect the market (reading reviews and watching sample videos) till you find what you need.
+When it comes to racing quad-copters is very hard to find a proper camera (shape, weight, features) that allows recording the journey of your flights.
+Of course, if you have no budget limit, you can go for the GoPro 5 Session but with a limited budget, you need to prospect the market (reading reviews and watching sample videos) till you find what you need.

 Among the Legend 3, Foxeer also announced a cubic camera with similar specs called “Box 4K”, so the pilots can opt for their optimal form factor.

 - Low profile, aerodynamic shape (23 mm height);

 - Ambarella A12 SoC (imaging processor);

 - EIS (Electronic Image Stabilization);

 - Micro HDMI video out and AV-out via micro USB for FPV;

 - Built-in microphone;